 When the respondent burden becomes too great, this results in a lower response rate, lower completion rate and could also produce lower-quality data as respondents may not spend long enough or put in enough effort to answer carefully and to the best of their ability.
 An important reason why you want to avoid a low response rate is because of the non-response error that may be introduced if those who do not respond would have differed significantly in their responses to participants.

 A number of factors are suggested to affect respondent burden:

 - Actual and perceived questionnaire length

-- Complexity of the questionnaire (too much brain power required and respondents may drop out!)
+- The complexity of the questionnaire (too much brainpower required and respondents may drop out!)